 6. Slowly add in your contact lens solution.
 Add it in a teaspoon at a time and then continue to mix.
 Mix slowly to not over-mix and cause too many bubbles.

-Reminder: your contact lens solution should contain boric acid or your slime will not form.
+Reminder: your contact lens solution should contain boric acid and sodium borate or your slime will not form.